mandeep2195/SingleImageCompressor/README.md

 Enter the desired compression size in KB.
 (Example type 100 for compressing the image in 100 KB and press enter.)

-Now compressed image will be present in the output folder select by the user.
+Now compressed image will be present in the output folder selected by the user.